nt-games-ytb/NSI/README.md

 # What is this ?
-This is all of my NSI courses.
+This is all of my NSI courses in 1er and in Terminal in the Thierry Maulnier School of Nice.

 # Credits
 **nt games** for working, doing the exercises and do some python scripts.